Rail rolling stock in New South Wales: 1925 Standard suburban carriages

 With the planned opening of the Sydney underground lines and electrification, it was proposed to build steel bodied suburban cars.
 As no such cars were built in Australia before, an initial 50 cars (numbered 3101–3150) were built by the Leeds Forge Company in England and assembled at Eveleigh Carriage Workshops and Clyde Engineering between April and October 1925.
-Initially numbered 2213–2262, they entered service being inserted into sets with Bradfield carriages for haulage by steam locomotives until fitted with Metropolitan-Vickers electrical equipment and motors in 1926.
+Initially numbered 2213–2262, they entered service being inserted into sets with wooden motor carriages for haulage by steam locomotives until fitted with Metropolitan-Vickers electrical equipment and motors in 1926.
 At this stage they were renumbered C3101 to C3150.